 PROTECTION OF FIRST AID RESPONDERS: Rescuers should not attempt to retrieve victims of exposure to this material without adequate personal protective equipment.
 Rescuers should be taken for medical attention, if necessary.
+Fire protective gear may be necessary.

 DESCRIPTION OF FIRST AID MEASURES: Remove victim(s) to fresh air, as quickly as possible.
 Only trained personnel should administer supplemental oxygen and/or cardio-pulmonary resuscitation, if necessary.
 Remove and isolate contaminated clothing and shoes.
 Seek immediate medical attention.
-Take copy of label and MSDS to physician or other health professional with victim(s).
+Take copy of label and SDS to physician or other health professional with victim(s).

-INHALATION: If dusts of this material are inhaled, remove victim to fresh air.
+INHALATION: If mists, sprays or fumes of this material are inhaled, remove victim to fresh air.
 If necessary, use artificial respiration to support vital functions.